 However, the crossing time can be longer by about an hour, and the ferry arrives at Tangier-Med Port, a 40+ minute drive or bus ride from the city of Tangier.

 So, you may have to add any additional transport costs to reach Tangier City.

 This route may suit people who are self-driving in Morocco and wish to avoid the traffic in Tangier Center.

 Algeciras to Tangier Med Ferry

 - The journey from Algeciras to Tangier Med will take anywhere from 30 min – 2 hrs depending on the ferry service.

-- There are as many as 29 ferries daily in the summer.
+- There are a minimum of 5 crossings daily all year and as many as 30 ferries daily in the summer.